saleel/blog/content/blog/email-wallet/index.md

 ---
 title: Building Email Wallet
 date: "2023-11-30"
-description: "Exploring how Email Wallet works and some of the design challenges."
+description: "Exploring Email Wallet and diving into some of the design challenges."
 ---

+*Special thanks to Aayush for the review and suggestions*

 ### Introduction